GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

     The instance should have been automatically deleted.

-You can also see the Cloud Function execution results, including the name of the deleted instance, under Cloud Function Logs in the console.
+You can also see the Cloud Function execution results, including the name of the deleted instance, by viewing the Cloud Function logs from the

-### Clean up
+[**Cloud Functions** page](https://pantheon.corp.google.com/functions/list) in the Cloud Console.

-Now that you have tested the sample, delete the resources that you created to prevent further billing for them on your account.
+## Clean up

-1. Delete the Cloud Scheduler job.
+Now that you have tested the automated cleanup, delete the resources that you created to prevent further billing for them on your account.

-    You can delete the job from the Cloud Scheduler section of the [Cloud Console](https://console.cloud.google.com).
+1. Delete the Cloud Scheduler job on the [**Cloud Scheduler** page](https://console.cloud.google.com/cloudscheduler) in the Cloud Console.

-1. Delete the Cloud Pub/Sub topic.
+1. Delete the Cloud Pub/Sub topic and associated subscriptions on the [**Pub/Sub** page](https://console.cloud.google.com/cloudpubsub/topic/list) of the Cloud

-    You can delete the topic and associated subscriptions from the Cloud Pub/Sub section of the [Cloud Console](https://console.cloud.google.com).
+    Console.